Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

-The testing landscape has changed in Marin County and more COVID-19 testing options are available through medical providers, self-referral sites and at-home testing options.
-If you are experiencing symptoms or meet the criteria above, your first stop for testing should be your medical/healthcare provider, primary physician or local medical clinic.
-Please review this page to understand all testing options in Marin County and determine what is the best option for you.
+COVID-19 testing options are available through medical providers, self-referral sites and at-home testing options.
+If you are experiencing COVID-19 symptoms, immediately contact your medical/healthcare provider, primary physician or local medical clinic for guidance regarding testing.
+Please review this page to determine which Marin County testing options are best for you.

 🔷 Testing Through a Medical Provider

 All health care providers in Marin County are required to offer COVID-19 testing.
-Most providers offer testing to patients who meet the testing criteria noted above (see "Should I be tested for COVID-19?" on this page).
 Contact your provider or neighborhood clinic to discuss your need for testing, including testing required for travel or medical procedures.
-Your medical provider can direct you to the most appropriate testing resource to meet your needs.

 Local Healthcare Network Providers: